“The gladdest moment in human life, me thinks, is a departure into unknown lands,” said Sir Richard Burton.

 Of course, we think of ourselves as forever young and are always up for a challenge.
 After all, aren’t we the generation of the fitness craze who took up jogging, were inspired by Jack LaLanne, and sculpted our bodies with Jane Fonda videos?
 Many boomers still try to stay in shape.
-As a result, active adventure travel including kayaking, cycling, trekking through the wilderness, scuba diving, paddle boarding, and skiing is especially popular with the 50-plus crowd.
+As a result, active adventure travel including kayaking, cycling, trekking through the wilderness, diving with the best scuba fins, paddle boarding, and skiing is especially popular with the 50-plus crowd.
+Spearguns go for younger ones.
 The travel industry has taken note and are adding more categories every year targeted at the more daring baby boomers.

 Baby Boomers Love to Travel with Family

 Now, I love going places with my grandchildren.
 Perhaps that’s because as we age, we appreciate our personal relationships with family and cherish the time with them even more.

 Once again, I’m in good company with other baby boomers.
 According to a recent survey conducted by AAA Travel, an increasing number of travelers choose to book trips with extended family members.

 “It is proven psychologically that we make stronger family bonds when we travel than any other time of the year when we are home,” says AARP Travel Ambassador Samantha Brown.
 “It really is an investment in your life.”